ILIAS-eLearning/ILIAS/tests/README.md

 <a name="good-tests-are-first"></a>
 ### Good tests are FIRST
-The following chapters about FIRST are based on the content of [1, Location 1471].
+The following chapters about FIRST are based on the content of [1, Chap.
+5].

 Many problems while unit testing can be avoided by following the FIRST principles.
 - **F** ast